yuja/jj/docs/FAQ.md

   affected by this.

 If you primarily use Jujutsu to modify the repository, the drawbacks are unlikely to affect you.
-Try co-locating while you learn Jujutsu, then switch if you find a specific reason not to co-locate.
+Try colocating while you learn Jujutsu, then switch if you find a specific reason not to colocate.

 ### `jj` is said to record the working copy after `jj log` and every other command.
 Where can I see these automatic "saves"?